 Researchers who want to report a security concern are welcome to participate in our bug bounty program.
 Law enforcement can contact our legal team directly at email@example.com, and journalists should contact us at firstname.lastname@example.org.

 reiterates our pledge to never sell your data and explains what we collect and how we use it.
 If after reading our policy you have any unanswered questions, please contact us at email@example.com.

 As a Fitbit customer you have the option to keep your data totally private or share certain pieces of information with Fitbit friends and the Fitbit community.
 For instructions on modifying these settings, see How do I update my Fitbit settings?

 Visit our Password Recovery

-page to reset a forgotten password.
-If you have any questions, see How do I reset or change my Fitbit password?
+For questions about how to reset your password, see How do I reset or change my Fitbit password?

 Reporting Suspected Phishing or Fraud

 if you receive a suspicious email purporting to be from Fitbit or if you suspect you've been a victim of fraud.

 Staying Safe Online

 Keeping your Fitbit software updated ensures the most secure device.
 For information about staying safe online, we suggest visiting OnGuardOnline.gov